Chen-Abudi/react-router-practice/README.md

 ## 🔎 Intro:

-A practice project React, working on multi-page SPA with React Router.
+A practice project in React, working on multi-page SPA with React Router.

 ## 🧰 Tech Stack: